WhiteOwl-Pub/LiveCam/README.md

 pip install opencv-python

-csharp
+4. Use the URL of live camera grabbed from insecam site.
 3. Run the script with the desired options:

 python liveCam.py -u '<URL>' [-f <FPS>] [-n <num_images>]

-Note: URL link must be in the single Single quotation.
+Note: URL link must be in the single Single quotes.
 ========>

 - `<URL>`: URL of the live image capture link (required).